davidakennedy/davidakennedy.com/_src/posts/2010-10-06-managing-tasks-web-projects-and-remembering-the-milk.md

 tags:
   - Productivity
 ---

-{% img "", "intrinsic", "rtm-to-do-list-1.jpg", "Remember the Milk interface, showing to-do list on the left and a sidebar on the right.", "", 600, 329 %}
+{% img "", "", "rtm-to-do-list-1.jpg", "Remember the Milk interface, showing to-do list on the left and a sidebar on the right.", "", 600, 329 %}

 I can't remember the last time I forgot the milk, but I do remember the last time I neglected to attend to something on my to-do list.